Worthy: Helping Children Be Their Healthiest Weight and Promoting Positive Body Image

 NASW-NYS Members: $20

-This workshop is approved for 2.0 continuing education credit hours for licensed social workers, licensed mental health counselors, licensed marriage and family therapists and licensed psychologists
+This workshop is approved for 2.0 continuing education credit hour(s) for licensed social workers, licensed mental health counselors, and licensed marriage and family therapists.

 Worthy: Helping Children Be Their Healthiest Weight is intended to help social workers reframe the obesity epidemic for caregivers, through the lens of kindness and hope.
 Caregivers’ need for support has reached a critical point, in caring for a child who is gaining too much weight, too fast.
 This presentation will provide real life solutions for preventing depression, anxiety, low self-esteem and poor body image in children experiencing obesity.